JacobSanford/route-53-dyndns/README.md

-# Amazon Route53 Dynamic DNS Updater
+# Amazon Route53 Dynamic DNS Tool
+### Use Amazon Route53 As a Dynamic DNS Service

 This project leverages the Amazon Route53 API to provide a dynamic DNS service through A (alias/subdomain) records.